network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 An indication of saturation is when the observed goodput is no more increasing even as connections are being added to the pool of load-generating connections.
-An additional indication is the presence of packet-loss or ECN-marks signaling a congestion or even a full buffer of the bottleneck link.
+An additional indication is the presence of packet-loss or ECN marks signaling a congestion or even a full buffer of the bottleneck link.

 ### Final "Working Conditions" Algorithm